 The Branch records include: correspondence with private employers of Yugoslavs; correspondence on and profiles of Yugoslavs in Dargaville and elsewhere; correspondence about notices of service for Yugoslavs, by region.
 [AAAB 488]

-Other relevant files were created by the Justice Department:
+Other relevant files were created by the Justice and Statistics Departments: R 100/40

 On 24 June 1918 additional war regulations were gazetted which led to the creation of an Alien Service Branch of the Defence Department, which supplanted the Jugo-Slav Organisation Branch.
 The Alien Service Branch was given the power to direct all enemy aliens, whether naturalised or not, into employment specified by the government.
 Many enemy aliens had already been interned and the regulations were aimed at the Yugoslav community.